Bogardo/Multiauth/README.md

 ## Installation

-> Currently only compatible with Laravel 4.2
+> Currently only compatible with Laravel 4.2 <br />
 > Support for Laravel 5 is on the roadmap

 #### Install the package with composer